ViktorMetodiev13/ViktorMetodiev13/README.md

 - 📫 How to reach me?
 -  Email: miroslavov_victor_@abv.bg
 -  LinkedIn: linkedin.com/in/victor-metodiev-32b8b523b
 - 😃 Who am I?
 I am an open-minded and friendly person so don't think twice about connecting with me.
+I am able to grasp new concepts and ideas easily and efficiently as well as I am hardworking person in general.

 <!---
 ViktorMetodiev13/ViktorMetodiev13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.